What is an Adjustable Rate Mortgage (ARM)?

-ARM loans are often seen with two numbers, for example a 5/1 ARM.
-The first number often refers to the length of time the interest rate is fixed, and the second number identifies how often the interest rate will adjust, post the initial fixed period.
+ARM loans are often seen with two numbers, for example, a 5/1 ARM.
+The first number often refers to the length of time the interest rate is fixed, and the second number identifies how often the interest rate will adjust after the initial fixed period.

 To determine if an Adjustable Rate Mortgage is right for you, consider the pros and cons:

 - Lower interest rate and monthly mortgage payments at inception.

 - A good choice for people who will own their home short-term

 - A good choice for clients with a high tolerance for risk and who believe rates will be lower in the future